pa4080/mw-PrivateWikiAccessControl/README.md

 # $wgPWAC['WhitelistApiLog'] = 'disable';  // only this value is acceptable
 ````

-When it is enabled, the **Extension:PrivateWikiAccessControl** will read the MediaWiki message pages `MediaWiki:InternalWhitelist` and `MediaWiki:InternalWhitelistAPI` and on their base base will generate two arrays stored in the wiki's cache directory (so it must be writable by the Apache's user `www-data`).
+When it is enabled, the **Extension:PrivateWikiAccessControl** will read the MediaWiki message pages `MediaWiki:InternalWhitelist` and `MediaWiki:InternalWhitelistAPI` and on their base will generate two arrays stored in the wiki's cache directory (so it must be writable by the Apache's user `www-data`).
 The extension will create and a third file where the configuration array `$wgPWAC[]` will be stored.
 These files will be overwritten only when a new entry (within the mentioned places) is made.

 ### MediaWiki:InternalWhitelist > $IP/cache/PWAC_WhitelistPages.txt

 The content of the page `MediaWiki:InternalWhitelist` will be stored as serialized array in the file `$IP/cache/PWAC_WhitelistPages.txt`.
-After that, when some page is loaded the content of this file will be assigned to `$wgWhitelistRead`.
+After that, when some page is loaded the content of this file will be assigned to `$wgWhitelistRead` via `Localsettings.php`.
 Thus your pages will be whitelisted.

 It is no longer possible (I think since MW 1.33) to change the value of `$wgWhitelistRead` within an extension and this is the reason why the [Extension:InternalWhitelist](https://www.mediawiki.org/wiki/Extension:InternalWhitelist) no longer works.